 |Counter||count and rate|

-|Trend||avg, min, max, med and p(N) where N is a number between 0.0 and 100.0 meaning the percentile value to look at, e.g. p(99.99) means the 99.99th percentile.
-The unit for these values is milliseconds.|
+|Trend||avg, min, max, med and p(N) where N specifies the threshold percentile value, expressed as a number between 0.0 and 100.
+E.g. p(99.99) means the 99.99th percentile.
+The values are in milliseconds.|

 And here's a full example.

-If you want to abort a test as soon as a threshold is crossed, before the test has completed, there's an extended threshold specification format that looks like this:
+If you want to abort a test as soon as a threshold is crossed, set the abortOnFail property to true.
+When you set abortOnFail, the test run stops as soon as the threshold fails.